-During the fourth quarter, the country of Liberia remained affected by a regional outbreak of the Ebola virus.
-Movement in and out of Liberia has been hampered.
-The Company has notified the Liberian government that it has invoked the Force Majeure provisions in its permits terms and conditions until further notice
+During the first quarter, the country of Liberia remained affected by a regional outbreak of the Ebola virus.
+Movement in and out of Liberia was hampered.
+The Company was granted tenure extensions due to Force Majeure on permits effected by the Ebola outbreak.

-There were no changes to the status of the permits in Liberia during the first quarter of 2015.
+There were no changes to the status of the permits in Liberia during the second quarter of 2015.